CTYue/chuwa0610/ShortQuestions/annotation.md

     }
 }
 ```
-### @Configuration
-- It indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.
-This approach is often seen as more type-safe compared to XML configurations, as it leverages the compile-time checks of Java.
 ### @Bean
 - The @Bean annotation is used within @Configuration annotated classes to declare a Spring bean.
 ```java